asmaloney/libE57Format/README.md

 ### ✍ Write About The Project

 If you find the project useful, spread the word!
 Articles, mastodon posts, tweets, blog posts, instagram photos - whatever you're into.
+Please include a referral back to the repository page: https://github.com/asmaloney/libE57Format

 ### ⭐️ Add a Star